By Simon Gould

 Treadmill running does not mimic running outside.
 There is no wind resistance so running is easier even if you’re running at the same speed.
 The belt on motorized treadmills also pull away from you which is not something that happens outside.
 There maybe variations in gradient that a treadmill can’t mimic because they change so frequently outdoors.

 Is that however correct?
 The best way to measure this is the actual effort involved in running on that incline compared to running on a level road outside.
 The measurements would need to be done scientifically and multiple times to check if the right answer is indeed 2%.
+You would need to accurately measure the energy used by the runner.

 So what does the scientific research suggest?

-Being science they couldn't just have one person doing some running outside and inside.
+Being science they couldn’t just have one person doing some running outside and inside.
 Then asking how it felt and reading of the time.
 The study used 9 trained male runners who were used to running outside and on treadmills.
 They had them do a variety of runs and measured the oxygen consumption of expelled air from the runners lungs.
+This would show how hard they had to work on each run.

 They had the runners run at 6 different speeds with a rest of 6 minutes between each of those runs.
 They repeated this 6 times to make sure of the accuracy in their results.
 They also did this on 5 different treadmill gradients plus they ran on a level road surface so they had results for outdoor running to compare.